Subscribe

 2. Churn rate.
 Do people want to stay with you or not?

-Note that the annual churn rate is very different from monthly!
+Note that the annual churn rate is very different from the monthly!
 Calculating monthly rates and comparing the dynamics is important, too, but make sure you don’t mix annual with monthly rates.

 3. Net Promoter Score (NPS).
 How much do people like you?